Before Dry Eye Treatment: What is Dry Eye?

 Dry eyes occur when there isn’t enough water present on the surfaces of the eyes.
-This happens because either the lacrimal gland doesn’t produce tears fast enough or they evaporate too quickly.
+This happens because either the lacrimal gland doesn’t produce enough tears or, more commonly, they evaporate too quickly.
 Your eyes need sufficient moisture to keep them comfortable and functional.

-Your body produces the water component of tears to cover the surface of the eyes and an oil layer to prevent evaporation.
+Your body produces the water component of tears to cover the surface of the eyes and an oil layer to prevent evaporation of the tears.
 Tears perform many essential functions, including keeping the surface of the eyes moist and washing away impurities.
 When you have dry eye syndrome, these functions may be compromised, leading to a range of issues.

 Before Dry Eye Treatment: Symptoms